11 Ways Coronavirus Could Change the Way We Eat

 The economy could impact our diet

 Though there’s been a heavy focus on people eating healthier now that they’re cooking more at home, this trend doesn’t apply to everyone.
 A new survey conducted by myWorth and Alpha found that as unemployment rises and people look for ways to cut back on their spending that while groceries might be one of the last things to get cut, 39 percent of people are still reducing what they spend on food.
 “For lower-income individuals and families, this can lead to unhealthier diets since processed foods tend to be cheaper than some whole, unprocessed foods,” Ande Frazier, CEO and editor-in-chief of myWorth, tells Reader’s Digest.
 “In the long-term, we expect this gap to widen as many financially stable people maintain the healthy habits they pick up during quarantine and those who are out of work continue to have to spend less on food while they’re working to get out of debt.”
-Use these 10 strategies to save money at the grocery store.

 How we eat at work may change